Altoids and Oral Sex - A Pleasure Enhancer?

 (For what it's worth -- it really does work!
 It leaves a lasting tingle that is apparently quite exquisite.)

-As written, the story is pure folklore, of course.
+The story as written is pure folklore, of course.
 Word-of-mouth rumors about the special benefits of chewing strong mints (including Tic-Tacs, Fisherman's Friend and other brand-name products as well as Altoids) just before engaging in oral sex preceded the anonymous email tale by many years.

 For an example of just how pervasive the urban legend has become, have a look at this excerpt from Cosmopolitan magazine's "Sex Lessons" column from a few years back on the ins and outs of fellatio:

-Take the Poll: What's YOUR verdict on Altoids and oral sex - do the mints make a difference?
+Take the Poll: What's YOUR verdict do the mints make a difference?

 Altoids, Oral Sex and the Presidency